GarethW1994/shoes_api/readme.md

 6. Shoe Price - ***Note:*** This value has to be a number or decimal number seperated with a period (.) instead of a comma (,).
 7. Shoe Stock - ***Note:*** This value has to be a non-decimal number.

+### Updating The Stock:
+- Upon clicking on the Updating Stock Button.
+A form should pop up where you need to fill in the following:

+1. Number of Stock.

+- You can navigate to the particular shoe that you want by clicking on the next or previous buttons.
+- Alternatively you can also search for a particular shoe by ID.

+### Purchasing A Shoe:

 <ul>
   <li>Requesting for all the shoe in the databse.</li>
   <li>Requesting for a certain shoe brand in the databse.</li>